 What is a tibial plateau fracture?

 Hence, fractures of the tibial plateau are often associated with injuries to the anterior cruciate ligament, collateral ligaments (MCL or LCL), menisci and articular cartilage.
-This damage, although repairable, highly disposes the knee joint to the early onset of osteoarthritis, particularly in younger patients.
+This damage, although repairable, makes you much more susceptible to early onset of osteoarthritis, particularly in younger patients.

-Rest and apply cold therapy or ice and compression to help reduce pain and swelling.
+- Rest and apply cold therapy or ice and compression to help reduce pain and swelling.
 Seek medical assistance immediately.

-In order to correctly diagnose a fracture, an X-ray must be performed.
-If soft tissue (ligaments, cartilage etc) damage is suspected an MRI scan may also be advised.
+- In order to correctly diagnose a fracture, an X-ray must be performed.
+If soft tissue (ligaments, cartilage, etc) damage is suspected an MRI scan may also be advised.

-In surgical terms, there are 6 different classifications of tibial plateau fractures, depending on the severity and the nature of the injury.
-However, broadly speaking fractures of the tibial plateau can be separated into two main groupings: Displaced and Non-displaced fractures.
+In surgical terms, there are 6 different classifications, depending on the severity and the nature of the injury.
+However, broadly speaking fractures can be separated into two main groupings: Displaced and Non-displaced fractures.

 Non displaced tibial plateau fracture

-Physical therapy rehabilitation exercises are needed to maintain leg strength soon after injury and should be continued throughout the recovery phase.
+- Physical therapy rehabilitation exercises are needed to maintain leg strength soon after injury and should be continued throughout the recovery phase.

 Displaced tibial plateau fracture

-A displaced fracture is one where the bone breaks into two or more fragments.
+- A displaced fracture is one where the bone breaks into two or more fragments.
 In this case, surgery is normally needed to re-fix the fragments in place to encourage correct healing of the bone tissue.

-Recovery following surgery may take a number of months and will require the patient not to weight bear for a long period of time.
+- Recovery following surgery may take a number of months and will require the patient not to weight bear for a long period of time.
 If soft tissue injuries have been sustained this recovery process may take longer.